Departmental history and context

 Adair Hall’s rest rooms were renovated and are now all fully compliant with ADA (American Disabilities Act) standards.

-All of our syllabi will be required to provide the link to the department Diversity Plan.
+All of our syllabi were required to add the a statement on diversity and included a link to the department Diversity Plan.

 The Kinesiology & Health Sciences department seeks to ensure that diverse populations are represented in the curriculum in both the course offerings as well as in the content of the courses.
 Currently, the department offers curriculum that examines physiologically diverse populations including sex-specific differences, differences across age as well as neurological and physiological differences.
 In addition, the public health curriculum considers differences in accessibility and delivery of healthcare among diverse populations and considers ways in which healthcare can be more inclusive and address disparities both here in the U.S and throughout the world.